Facebook's Instagram rolls out new 'carousel' ads

 New York Post apologizes after app apparently hacked

-SAN FRANCISCO Instagram will let brand marketers showcase more images on its photo-sharing smartphone app, the Facebook-owned service’s latest move to expand its money-making advertising features.
+SAN FRANCISCO, March 4 Instagram will let brand marketers showcase more images on its photo-sharing smartphone app, the Facebook-owned service's latest move to expand its money-making advertising features.

 The new "carousel ads" feature will let brands post multiple images, which users can scroll through by swiping their finger across the phone's screen.